isaiasnhantumbo/isaiasnhantumbo/README.md

 ## 👨🏻‍💻 &nbsp;Sobre Mim
   ---

-- 🚀 &nbsp; Explorando novas tecnologias e desenvolvendo soluções de software.
+- 🚀 &nbsp; Exploring new technologies and developing software solutions.
-- 👨‍💻 &nbsp; Actualmente estudando Animações no React, React Native, Nodejs, Docker e Design Patterns.
+- 👨‍💻 &nbsp; Currently learning Animations on React, React Native, Nodejs, Docker and Design Patterns.
-- 🎓 &nbsp; Estudando Programação de Aplicações Web CV5 no
+- 🎓 &nbsp; Studying Web Application Programming CV5 at
-  <a target_blank href="https://www.itc.ac.mz">Instituto de Transportes e Comunicações (ITC).</a>
+  <a target_blank href="https://www.itc.ac.mz">Institute of Transport and Communications (ITC).</a>
-- 🎨 &nbsp; Entusiasta no UI Design  e Designer Gráfico.
+- 🎨 &nbsp; Enthusiast in UI Design and Graphic Designer.
-- ✍️ &nbsp; Criando Motion Designer e artigos de blogs como hobbies.
+- ✍️ &nbsp; Creating Motion Designer and blog articles as hobbies...
-- 🎮 &nbsp; Gosto de Jogar alguns jogos como Need for Speed, Euro Truck Simulator, Clash of Clans entre outros.
+- 🎮 &nbsp; I like to play some strategy and racing games

 <br/>